dmotz/trystero/README.md

     [`Libp2pOptions`](https://libp2p.github.io/js-libp2p/types/libp2p.index.Libp2pOptions.html)
     where you can specify a list of static peers for bootstrapping.

+  - `manualRelayReconnection` - **(optional, 🐦 Nostr and 🌊 BitTorrent only)**
-  - `disableWatchOnline` - **(optional)** Boolean (default: `false`) that when set to `true` disables automatically pausing and resuming reconnection attempts when the browser goes offline and comes back online.
+    Boolean (default: `false`) that when set to `true` disables automatically pausing and resuming reconnection attempts when the browser goes offline and comes back online.
 This is useful if you want to manage this behavior yourself.

 - `roomId` - A string to namespace peers and events within a room.